tomas-rampas/Dukas.Net/README.md

 #### Command Line Arguments

-All available parameters can be whown by running help command:
+All available parameters can be enumerated by running help command:

 ```
 dukas.net --help